IBM/maximo-labs/MkDocs/mas_9.0/docs/index.md

-# Welcome to the MAS Overview Lab
+# Welcome to the</br>Maximo Application Suite 9.0 Overview Lab

 You will learn a high level overview of the Maximo Application Suite applications version 9 which includes Monitor, Digital Twin Exchange, Visual Inspection, Manage, Mobile, Assist, Parts Identifier, Predict and Health.